 Field-hunting tip

-Look in metamorphic belts country — that is the host setting where eclogite typically forms.
+Look in metamorphic belts country, the host setting where eclogite typically forms.
 If you start seeing garnet, omphacite, kyanite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.